sbjoshi/Open-WBO-Inc/README.md

 Open-WBO-Inc contains all the features of Open-WBO 2.0, with extensions.
 Further details about the version submitted to the MaxSAT Evaluations 2018 can be found in [3].

 ## Installation
-The installation procedure is the same as Open-WBO, and can be found in [INSTALL.md](INSTALL.md).
+The installation procedure is the same as Open-WBO 2.0, and can be found in [INSTALL.md](INSTALL.md).

 ## Usage
 Open-WBO-Inc can be used in the same way as Open-WBO.
 A description of the new features added in Open-WBO-Inc for incomplete MaxSAT solving using the apx-weight and apx-subprob algorithms is provided below.